isurulucky/docker-reg-client-sample/README.md

 ### docker-registry-client.go

+This code downloads the manifest and the relevant layers which are included the manifest.

+#### Note

 This code uses the docker registry client implementation at https://github.com/nokia/docker-registry-client.

-This code downloads the manifest and the relevant layers which are included the manifest.